How to Properly Organize a Cluttered Fridge

-A cluttered fridge isn’t just a strain on the eyes.
-When there’s no system behind the way you organize your drawers and shelves, you’re wasting time and money.
-After all, knowing exactly what’s in your fridge can prevent you from doubling up on groceries or letting forgotten produce go bad.
+A cluttered fridge isn’t just a strain on the eyes — knowing exactly what’s in your fridge (and where) can prevent you from doubling up on groceries or letting forgotten produce go bad.
 Plus, it’ll help you find your most-used ingredients in a pinch, cutting back on cooking prep time and making all your kitchen activities more enjoyable and efficient.
 Here, we’ll teach you how to organize your fridge for optimal storage and ease of use.

 The first step to organizing a cluttered fridge is to take everything out of it and start from scratch.
 As you’re removing items, arrange them in general categories on your counter or in a cooler — condiments should go with other condiments, meats with other meats, produce with other produce.
 While any spoiled products should go straight in the trash, take the time to evaluate some of your lesser-used ingredients.
-If you have a half-full bottle of barbecue sauce that hasn’t expired, avoid throwing it out.
-Instead, make a note to find recipes that will help you use it up in the coming weeks.
-After your drawers and shelves are clear, wipe everything down with a disinfecting spray and scrub any hard-to-clean spills or stains in the sink.
+(If you have a half-full bottle of barbecue sauce that hasn’t expired, avoid throwing it out.
+Instead, make a note to find recipes that will help you use it up in the coming weeks.)

 Your fridge might keep everything in it below 40 degrees, but the temperature differences vary widely from one region to the next.
 Knowing which parts of your fridge are coldest — and which are warmest — can make it easy for you to extend the shelf life of your foods.